elastisys/compliantkubernetes/docs/adr/0032-boot-disk-size.md

 - Keep boot disk size to 50Gb and increase boot disk size only where is needed
 - Increase the boot disk size to 100GB for all nodes irrespective of node size
 - Increase the boot disk size to 100GB only for nodes that are bigger than 4C8GB
-- Use local disk of 100GB size for controlplane nodes
+- Use local disk of 100GB size for control plane Nodes

 ## Decision Outcome

-Chosen option: Increase the boot disk size to 100GB for all nodes irrespective of node size & Use local disk of 100GB size for controlplane nodes
+Chosen option: Increase the boot disk size to 100GB for all nodes irrespective of node size & Use local disk of 100GB size for control plane Nodes

 ### Positive Consequences